-The Arkansas Department of Education Child Nutrition Unit (CNU) administers the National School Lunch Program, the School Breakfast Program, the Special Milk Program, the Afterschool Snack Program, the Seamless Summer Program and the Fresh Fruits and Vegetables Grants in the public schools in Arkansas.
+The Arkansas Department of Education Child Nutrition Unit (CNU) administers the National School Lunch Program, the School Breakfast Program, the Special Milk Program, the Afterschool Snack Program, the provides Seamless Summer Program and the Fresh Fruits and Vegetable Grants in the public schools in Arkansas.

 The CNU provides technical assistance, training, monitoring, and processes claims for reimbursement of federal funds used in the operation of local school nutrition programs in accordance with U.S. Department of Agriculture (USDA) regulations.

 The Child Nutrition Unit at the Division of Elementary and Secondary Education administers the following programs and initiatives:

 1. National School Lunch Program

 The National School Lunch Program, enacted in 1946 by President Harry Truman, is a federally assisted meal program operating in over 100,000 public and non‐profit private schools and residential childcare institutions.
 It provided nutritionally balanced, low‐cost or free lunches to more than 31 million children each school day in 2012.
 In 1998, Congress expanded the National School Lunch Program to include reimbursement for snacks served to children in afterschool educational and enrichment programs to include children through 18 years of age.

 The Food and Nutrition Service administers the program at the Federal level.
 At the State level, the National School Lunch Program is usually administered by State education agencies, which operate the program through agreements with school food authorities.

 Food and Nutrition Services, USDA, National School Lunch Program